Two young women laugh and talk while walking down a busy sidewalk in a shopping district.

 3. If you have a Discover® Card, you can request a credit limit increase online or over the phone.

-Increasing the limit on your credit card can boost your spending power and help you make more large-scale purchases each month.
-And, if you use your card responsibly, increasing your credit line may help boost your credit score.
+An increase to the limit on your credit card can boost your spending power and help you make more large-scale purchases each month.
+And when you use your card responsibly, increasing your credit line may help boost your credit score.
 But there are a few things to keep in mind about increasing your credit limit.

-What are the benefits of a credit line increase credit card?
+What are the benefits of a credit line increase?

 If you're planning to make a big purchase in the future, a higher credit limit can help you increase your spending power.
-Whether you're buying furniture, replacing an appliance, or renovating your home, not only can you more easily cover these big purchases with a higher credit line, you can also earn rewards on eligible purchases if you’re using cash back credit cards.
+Are you going to buy furniture, replace an appliance, or renovate your home?
+You can more easily cover these big purchases with a higher credit line—and also earn rewards on eligible purchases if you’re using cash back credit cards.

-Moreover, a higher limit can really come in handy in an emergency.
-Like for a last-minute plane ticket to visit a sick family member or an unexpected investment in car repairs, using your credit card can be a helpful way to pay for unplanned costs.
-And when you have a credit limit that is higher than your usual monthly spending, you ensure that you have a cushion of funds ready for an emergency.
+A higher limit can really come in handy in an emergency.
+A credit card can be a helpful way to pay for unplanned costs—like a car repair or a last-minute plane ticket to visit a sick family member.
+And when you have a credit limit that is higher than your usual monthly spending, you ensure that you have a cushion of funds ready when you need it.

-An increased credit limit can also set you up for additional healthy financial habits in the future.
-If one of your credit cards has significant available credit and allows you to use it for a balance transfer, you could use that available credit to save money by transferring higher-rate credit card debt.
+An increased credit limit can also set you up for additional healthy financial habits.
+For example, do you have a credit card issuer who allows you to use your card for a balance transfer?
+You could use that available credit to save money by transferring credit card debt to a lower interest rate card.

 A higher credit card limit could also help your credit score.
 If you find that your monthly credit card balance is very close to your credit limit, increasing your credit line may help you reduce your credit utilization ratio, and that’s a factor that contributes to your credit score.

-Your credit card utilization ratio is the amount of credit card debt you owe compared to your current credit limit.
+Your credit card utilization ratio is the percentage of available credit you’re using.
+Some credit scoring models call this “amounts owed.”
 For example, if you have a credit limit of $500 and carry a balance of $200 every month, you would be using 40% of your available credit.
 But, if you were able to increase your credit limit to $1,000, with the same monthly balance of $200, you would only have a 20% credit utilization ratio.

 If you don’t want to adjust your spending habits, a credit line increase may help reduce your credit utilization ratio.
 And, if you manage your credit card wisely, it may help boost your credit score, opening you up to more credit offers, lower interest rates, and more.